maestre3d/coinlog/README.md

-# coinlog
+# :coin: Coinlog

-Coinlog is an assitant to keep track of your personal finance records.
+`Coinlog` is an assistant to keep track of your personal finance records.